-This was a question even I had when I chose to be a surrogate.
+This was a surrogate question even I had when I chose to be a surrogate mother.
 I assumed that my body would think the implanted embryo was a foreign body and reject the baby.
 This is not the case.
 My Dr. explained to me that the body cannot tell, or does not care if the baby is not genetically my own.
 A baby is a baby as far as my body is concerned and it will grow the child the same way it would grow my own, without need of medical intervention to prevent rejection.

 4) “Will you be able to visit the baby after he/she is born?”